Thanh-WuTan/CECS1010-FinalProject/README.md

 # MakerBot Mini

+To be updated.

-Please find the project report in the repo.
+You can simply find a report in this repo.